PeterDonald313/Atmosphere-Pack/README.md

 This "pack" contains all the stuff for Atmosphere, the best custom firmware for Nintendo Switch.

-This contains Atmosphere, Hekate, Latest Sig Patches, TegraRcmGui, Fat32 Format Gui and a guide made by me.
+This contains Atmosphere, Hekate, Latest Sig Patches, TegraRcmGui, Fat32 Format Gui, LockPickRcm and a guide made by me.

                        *NOTE THE GUIDE DOES NOT CONTAIN INFO ON HOW TO INSTALL EMUNAND*